-An independent set of size k in a graph $G = \langle V, E \rangle$ is a subset of V of size k no two of whose elements share an edge in E. Given a positive integer k, the independent-set problem of size k in $\langle V, E \rangle$ is to find an independent set of size at least k in $\langle V, E \rangle$.
-We represent the problem in the following Constraint Lingo program, setting, for concreteness, v = |V| = 100 and k = 30, with edges $E = \{(2, 5), (54, 97)\}$.
+An independent set in a graph is a set of v vertices no two of which share an edge.
+The independent-set problem is to find an independent set with at least k vertices.
+We represent the problem in the following Constraint Lingo program, setting, for concreteness, v = 100 and k = 30, with edges (2,5) and (54,97).
 There are two attributes: a class vertex, to represent vertices of the graph (line 1 below) and a partition status, to indicate the membership of each vertex in an independent set (line 2).
 We employ USED to constrain the independent set to have at least k elements (line 3).
 The REQUIRED constraints in lines 4 and 5 enforce the independent-set constraint.